wsurles/shiny_workshop/app_top_language/README.md

 # Finding top programming languages on Github

 ## Step 1: Get, crunch, and plot data
-#### Steps:
+#### Process:
-* Load the libraries
+1. Load the libraries
-* Load the data from a csv file
+1. Load the data from a csv file
-* Summarize the event count by language
+1. Summarize the event count by language
-* Subset on jsut the PushEvents
+1. Subset on just the PushEvents
-* Reorder by event count
+1. Reorder by event count
-* Make a new variabel with just the top 20
+1. Make a new variabel with just the top 20
-* Reorder the factors so the plot is also in order
+1. Reorder the factors so the plot is also in order
-* Make a bar plot of the events
+1. Make a bar plot of the events

 ```s
 library(plyr)